-Gregory J. Rodin was born and raised in Saint Petersburg, Russia (formerly Leningrad, USSR).
-He studied civil engineering at Saint Petersburg Technical University from 1974 to 1980.
-He obtained his M.S. and Ph.D. degrees in mechanical engineering from Massachusetts Institute of Technology in 1984 and 1986 under the supervision of Professor David M. Parks.
+Gregory J. Rodin was born and raised in Saint-Petersburg Russia (formerly Leningrad USSR).
+He studied civil engineering at Saint-Petersburg Technical University from 1974 to 1980.
+He obtained his MS and PhD degrees in mechanical engineering from Massachusetts Institute of Technology in 1984 and 1986 under the supervision of Prof. David M. Parks.

 Gregory Rodin is a professor and a Temple Foundation Fellow at the Department of Aerospace Engineering and Engineering Mechanics at The University of Texas at Austin, which he joined in 1986.
 He is also affiliated with the Oden Institute for Computational Engineering and Sciences and Texas Materials Institute.